anktd23/laptop-price-prediction/README.md

 - The configuration should consist of as brand, model, CPU, RAM, storage,display, os, rating, warranty.

 ### Dataset
-- Data to be scraped from E-commerce site using selenium and BeautifulSoup package
+- Data to be scraped from E-commerce site using selenium and BeautifulSoup package.

 ### Approach:
 - The classical machine learning tasks like Data Exploration, Data Cleaning,Feature Engineering,